All Episodes

 That's awesome.

-Yeah, it's it's been it's been an amazing.
+Yeah, it's been an amazing time.

-So Roger.
+So, Roger.

 Oh, Roger Stone.

-Tattoos welcome.
+Tattoos, welcome.

 Yeah, well, you know, he heard that I had a Lyndon Johnson tattoo on my back.

-And I was connected with his publicist who also represented Jesse Ventura, who I've had on my show a couple times.
+And I was connected with his publicist, who also represented Jesse Ventura, who I've had on my show a couple times.

-Um so it was like basically a layup.
+So it was like basically a layup.

-I just connected with him on on uh on Twitter.
+I just connected with him on Twitter.

-This was before he was kicked off Twitter for calling uh Don Lemon a cocksucker, which was really based.
+This was before he was kicked off Twitter for calling Don Lemon a cocksucker, which was really based.

 I don't know if you remember that.

-Well, they're turning they're turning the frogs, they're turning the frogs gay, Chase.
+Well, they're turning the frogs, gay, Jason.

-He got got kicked off Twitter for that.
+He got kicked off Twitter for that.

-You know, I'm the original Goosefer, I'm the original.
+You know, I'm the original Guccifer.

 Yeah.

-Um but um yeah, Stone is an interesting guy.
+But yeah, Stone was an interesting guy.

-We had him phone in and chatted with him for an hour, and the quote from that interview was I have it on good authority that Hillary Clinton has eaten more pussy than Bill.
+And the quote from that interview was, I have it on good authority that Hillary Clinton has eaten more pussy than Bill.

-And I was like, whoa.
+And I was like, oh, well, Ryan Dawson's cousin was.

-Well, Ryan Dawson's cousin was gotta have something in common when you're fucking married.
+You got to have something in common when you're fucking married.

-Ryan Dawson's cousin was uh Hillary Clinton Secret Service detail, so he got some stories.
+Ryan Dawson's cousin was Hillary Clinton Secret Service detail.

 Tell me one.